 We begin by considering the effect of a decrease in ω , which reflects an increase in the relative payoff of the product to the consumer.
-Such an increase could result from an increase in the consumer's direct payoff from the product, i.e., w(G) or w(B), which we interpret as higher product demand, or a fall in the consumer's outside option, w_0 .
+Such an increase could result from an increase in the consumer's direct payoff from the product-i.e., w(G) or w(B)-which we interpret as higher product demand or a fall in the consumer's outside option, w_0 .

-PROPOSITION 6: As ω decreases, μ decreases, while σ_G and σ_B do not change.
+PROPOSITION 6: As ω decreases, μ decreases while σ_G and σ_B do not change.
 Expected quality of products falls while the expected complexity of products rises as the consumer's relative outside option falls.

 Figure 6 illustrates the effect of a change in ω on expected product quality and complexity.15 Intuitively, as the consumer's relative outside option falls, she is more likely to accept the product as her acceptance decision becomes less strict.
-This makes the B-product more likely to be accepted, increasing the designer's incentives to produce a B-product, lowering expected quality.
+This makes the B product more likely to be accepted, increasing the designer's incentives to produce a B product, lowering expected quality.
 Interestingly, the designer's equilibrium complexification strategy is independent of ω , as all of the adjustment happens through changes in average quality, leaving the consumer's acceptance strategy unchanged.
-Finally, as complexification is always weakly higher for a B- than a G-product, a decrease in expected quality results in an increase in expected complexity.
+Finally, as complexification is always weakly higher for a

-15Throughout this section, unless stated otherwise, the figures are produced under the following parametrization: $\chi \sim \text{Truncated Normal}(\mu{\kappa}, \sigma, 0, 0.5)$ with means $\mu{\underline{\kappa}} = 0.2$, $\mu{\overline{\kappa}} = 0.3$ and standard deviation $\sigma = 0.2$ on interval [0, 0.5], $\omega = 0.5$, v(G) = 0.3 and v(B) = 1.
+15Throughout this section, unless stated otherwise, the figures are produced under the following parameterization: $\chi \sim$ Truncated Normal($\mu{\kappa}, \sigma, 0, 0.5$) with means $\mu{\kappa} = 0.2, \mu{\bar{\kappa}} = 0.3$ and standard deviation $\sigma = 0.2$ on interval [0,0.5], $\omega = 0.5, \nu(G) = 0.3$, and $\nu(B) = 1$.

-Figure 6. : Illustrates how expected product quality and complexity vary with the relative outside option, ω .
+Note: The figure illustrates how expected product quality and complexity vary with the relative outside option, ω .